-Do I Need Planning Permission for a Garage Conversion?
+Do I Need Planning Permission to Turn a Garage into a Room?

+Probably not.
 In most cases, a garage conversion will fall under permitted development — particularly if you are not altering the actual structure of the building.
+Although it is worth checking that there are no planning conditions attached to the garage (ie, that it has to remain as parking) — if conditions are attached, you will need to apply to have them removed.

 However, if you are converting a separate, stand-alone garage as opposed to an integral one, then you may have to apply for a change of use.